jaredly/treed/Readme.md

 ## Future Awesomeness

-I want to implement a view layer similar to each of the following sevices:
+I want to implement a view layer similar to each of the following services:

 - workflowy
 - trello